CCurl/STABLE/README.md

-# STABLE
+# STABLE - an extreme small an fast FORTH-VM
 This is a Github copy of Sandor Schneider's STABLE

-#STABLE
-an extreme small an fast FORTH-VM

 Many thanks to Sandor Schneider who gave stable to public domain.